dfinity/motoko/src/viper/README.md

 [nix-shell:motoko]$ make -C test/viper
 ```

-Each test case consists of a (formally specified) Motoko source file, say, `$TEST` (e.g., `invariant.mo`) and the expected test results, represented via a triplet of files:
+Each test case consists of a (formally specified) Motoko source file, say, `$TEST` (e.g., `invariant.mo`) and the expected test results, represented via a set of files:
 * `test/viper/ok/$TEST.vpr.ok` — what the Motoko compiler is expected to generate; this should be a Viper program.
+* `test/viper/ok/$TEST.vpr.stderr.ok` — diagnostic messages (warnings) emitted by the Motoko compiler.
+No file if stderr is empty.
 * `test/viper/ok/$TEST.silicon.ok` — verification errors reported by the Viper tool.
 For example:
     ```
     [0] Postcondition of __init__ might not hold.
 Assertion $Self.count > 0 might not hold. (invariant.vpr@7.13--7.24)